 2. Anomaly Detection:

 The anomaly-based intrusion detection system was introduced to detect unknown malicious attacks as new attack methods are developed quickly.
 This detection method uses machine learning to create a trustful activity model, and anything that comes is compared with that model to detect malicious traffic or patterns.
-The machine learning-based method has better-generalized property as compared to the signature-based IDS and are trained with the intrusion detection system application and hardware configurations.
+The machine learning-based method has better-generalized property as compared to the signature-based IDS and are trained with the IDS application and hardware configurations.

 3. Hybrid Detection: